toralf/torutils/README.md

 1. accept an remaining connection attempt

 In addition filter rules for local network, ICMP, ssh and (optional) user defined services are applied.
+Ideally an attacker just gets 1 established connections, where usually up to 4 connections per ip are allowed.

 ### Configuration
 The instructions belongs to the IPv4 variant.